AdamSobieski/Narratology/Content/Knowledge.md

     IQueryable Query(LambdaExpression[] query, IKnowledgeDifference? difference = null);

-    IReadOnlyKnowledge Create(Expression<Func<IReadOnlyKnowledge, bool>>[] contents, KnowledgeCreationOptions options);
+    IReadOnlyKnowledge Create(IKnowledgeDifference difference, KnowledgeCreationOptions options);
 }
 ```

-Also, instead, creating overlays could be accomplished via the `KnowledgeCreationOptions` argument provided to the `Create()` method (which would provide a `IReadOnlyKnowledge` which could later be cast to `IKnowledge`).
+Instead, creating overlays could be accomplished via the `KnowledgeCreationOptions` argument provided to the `Create()` method (which would provide a `IReadOnlyKnowledge` which could later be cast to `IKnowledge`).
 In this second approach, knowledge-based objects would only need to interact with their smaller, mutable, foreground knowledgebase instances which would encapsulate the detail that they were overlays to larger background knowledgebases.

 ## Intensional Sets and Set Algebra